Here are the senators who voted against the bill to raise the debt ceiling

 Among the provisions included in the plan is language that would suspend the debt ceiling through the end of next year, set new limits on federal spending and make changes to work requirements for some federal assistance programs.

-The passage comes after weeks of tense negotiations between the White House and House GOP leadership that produced a final deal that many liberals and hardline conservatives have come out against — though for very different reasons.
+The passage comes after weeks of tense negotiations between the White House and House GOP leadership that produced a final deal that many liberals and hard-line conservatives have come out against — for very different reasons, naturally.

 Democrats